 It is very interesting to note how people worship, where they worship, when they worship, what they do in worship, etc. Of course we know today there are many churches and most of them have different ways of worship.
 Why the difference?
 Should there be any difference?
-How can we know whether we are worshipping the Lord as he would have us to?
-One of the best ways to find out is to go to the scriptures and see how the early Christians worshipped.
+How can we know whether we are worshiping the Lord as he would have us to?
+One of the best ways to find out is to go to the scriptures and see how the early Christians worshiped.

-After the church had been established on the day of Pentecost, the record says, "And they continued stedfastly in the apostles' doctrine and fellowship, and in breaking of bread, and in prayers."
-(Acts 2: 42).
-These disciples or Christians continued stedfastly in the apostles' doctrine or teaching.
+After the church had been established on the day of Pentecost, the record says, "And they continued steadfastly in the apostles' doctrine and fellowship, and in breaking of bread, and in prayers."
+(Acts 2:42).
+These disciples or Christians continued steadfastly in the apostles' doctrine or teaching.
 What did they do?
 Although all of the acts of worship are not listed, three are.
 They consist of fellowship or giving, breaking of bread or the Lord's Supper, and prayers.

 Later on we have Paul on a trip, and passing through Troas, he stopped off long enough to worship with the local Christians.
-We read the following report: "And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight."
-(Acts 20:7).
+We read the following report: "And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight" (Acts 20:7).
 We will notice here that the day of worship was the first day of the week.
 Evidently Paul had arrived on Monday, but to have the opportunity to worship with them then he stayed on through the week, and even bypassing Saturday, in order that the first day of the week might come around and that he could worship with the Lord's people on the day that the Lord had appointed.
 Furthermore, it says that this was the day on which the disciples or Christians came together to break bread or to partake of the Lord's Supper.
 Finally, Paul used this occasion to preach to them and afterward went on his way.

 In 1 Corinthians 10 and 11 we have Paul writing to his Corinthian brethren about the importance of the Lord's Supper.
-Let us note: "For I have received of the Lord that which also I delivered unto you, That the Lord Jesus the same night in which he was betrayed took bread: And when he had given thanks, he brake it, and said, Take, eat: this is my body, which is broken for you: this do in remembrance of me.
-After the same manner also he took the cup, when he had supped, saying, This cup is the new testament in my blood: this do ye, as oft as ye drink it, in remembrance of me.
-For as often as ye eat this bread, and drink this cup, ye do shew the Lord's death till he come.
-Wherefore whosoever shall eat this bread, and drink this cup of the Lord, unworthily, shall be guilty of the body and blood of the Lord.
-But let a man examine himself, and so let him eat of that bread, and drink of that cup.
-For he that eateth and drinketh unworthily, eateth and drinketh damnation to himself, not discerning the Lord's body.
-For this cause many are weak and sickly among you, and many sleep."
+Let us note: "For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; and when He had given thanks, He broke it and said, "Take, eat; this is My body which is broken for you; do this in remembrance of Me."
+In the same manner He also took the cup after supper, saying, "This cup is the new covenant in My blood.
+This do, as often as you drink it, in remembrance of Me."
+For as often as you eat this bread and drink this cup, you proclaim the Lord's death till He comes.
+Therefore whoever eats this bread or drinks this cup of the Lord in an unworthy manner will be guilty of the body and blood of the Lord.
+But let a man examine himself, and so let him eat of the bread and drink of the cup.
+For he who eats and drinks in an unworthy manner eats and drinks judgment to himself, not discerning the Lord's body.
+For this reason many are weak and sick among you, and many sleep."
 (1 Corinthians 11:23-30).
 Now let us list some of the main points made here: